davy7125/polyphone/docs/en/manual/soundfont-editor/tools/sample-tools.rst

 .. note::
    By default, the looping is disabled in an instrument.
-   To hear it, you must select |loop on| in the Loop playback parameter row of either the Global or individual notes columns in the Parameters Table.
+   To hear it, you must select |loop on| in the :guilabel:`Loop playback` parameter row of either the :guilabel:`Global` or individual notes columns in the :guilabel:`Parameters Table`.
    |loop on| turns it On, |loop off| turns it Off.
    |loop on + end| turns the looping On and the sample will play to the end after a key is released.